 22. Prickly Pear

-Prickly pear refers to a number of species in the genus Opuntia, the most cold tolerant of all native US cacti.
+Prickly pear refers to a number of species in the genus Opuntia, the most cold tolerant of all cacti native to the US.

-Some species, such as O. humifusa are cold-hardy to parts of Zone 4.
-This plant is traditionally grown for its edible fruit – the prickly pear, known as nopal or tuna fruit.
+Some species, such as O. humifusa, are cold-hardy to parts of Zone 4.
+This plant is traditionally grown for its edible fruit – the prickly pear, also known as nopal or tuna fruit.

 The modified stems grow into flat, succulent pads that store water and are adorned with multiple sharp thorns that can penetrate the toughest leather.